TheBinaryNinja/tvapp2/README.md

 <br />

-To build the project, `cd` into the project folder and run the build command:
+To build the project, `🗔 cd` into the project folder and run the build command:

 ```shell
 cd /home/docker/tvapp2/